noahehall/theBookOfNoah/linux/docker/docker.md

     - the heartbeat with
       - resource useage statistics
       - the local container list

+  - docker host/machine
+    -  can be a manager, workeer, or peform both roles

   - swarm cluster is made up of two types of machines

-    - swarm manager
+    - swarm managers
-      - the machine running Swarm in mamagement mode
+      - multiple docker hosts which run in swarm mode and act as managers
+        - manage membership and delegation
       - periodically pull lists of
         - registered swarm agents
         - their resource statistics